 \subsection{Preliminaries}

 Let us start by considering a CFT on a bordered 2D surface.
-One of the simplest examples is an upper half plane (UHP), which is the ${\rm Im}(z) \geq 0 $ part of the complex plane $\mathbb{C}$ parameterized by $(z,\bar{z}) = (x+\i\tau, x-\i\tau)$ and posits one boundary.
+One of the simplest examples is the upper half plane (UHP), which is the ${\rm Im}(z) \geq 0 $ part of the complex plane $\mathbb{C}$ parameterized by $(z,\bar{z}) = (x+\i\tau, x-\i\tau)$ and possesses one boundary.
 See the left panel of Figure~\ref{fig:bcft} for a sketch.
-The conformal symmetries of a 2D CFT on $\mathbb{C}$ are represented by two copies of Virasoro symmetries, which will be partially broken when defined on the UHP.
-If one imposes the following boundary condition
+The conformal symmetries of a 2D CFT on $\mathbb{C}$ are represented by two copies of Virasoro symmetry, which will be partially broken when defined on the UHP.
+If one imposes the boundary condition

 then the conformal symmetries are maximally preserved and turn out to be one copy of Virasoro symmetry.
-A CFT defined on a manifold with boundaries, where each boundary condition maximally preserves the conformal symmetries, is called a BCFT.
+A CFT defined on a manifold with borders, where each boundary condition maximally preserves the conformal symmetries, is called a BCFT.

-A conventional 2D CFT is specified by three sets of data: the central charge $c$, the of primary operators $\phi_i$ with conformal dimensions $(h_i, \bar{h}_i)$, and the OPE coefficients $C_{ijk}$ appearing in the three point functions of primary operators on $\mathbb{C}$:
+A conventional 2D CFT is specified by three sets of data: the central charge $c$, the primary operators $\phi_i$ with conformal dimensions $(h_i, \bar{h}_i)$, and the OPE coefficients $C_{ijk}$ appearing in the three-point functions of primary operators on $\mathbb{C}$: